sepses/Krystal/README.md

 decay-rule: yes # Option to perform decay (yes/no)
 live-store: no #Option for storing output data to the triplestore continuously (yes/no)
 backup-file: yes #Save the output in RDF and .HDT (yes/no)

+#APPLIED THREAT DETECTION TECHNIQUES: list of possible threat detection techniques, set to "true" to apply otherwise set to "false"
+applied-technique:
+ - tag-propagation: true
+ - tag-attenuation-decay: true #setting this into true requires tag-propagation: true
+ - policy-based-rule: true #setting this into true requires tag-propagation and tag-attenuation-decay: true
+ - signature-based-rule: true #sigma rule

+#Rule directory for Sigma
+rule-dir : experiment/rule/ #rules should be stored in this directory i.e. Sigma Rule (see the example) rule-dir-win : experiment/rule_win/ #special rules directory for windows i.e. Sigma Rule for windows  (see the example)

 #CONFIDENTIAL DIRECTIORIES: list of of any confidential directories.
 These will be used as  initialization of confidentiality score in tag-propagation technique during provenance graph building)
 confidential-dir: #please add any other confidential directories